Some Thoughts on Asynchronous Programming

 While the inherent duplication between the synchronous programming model and the asynchronous programming model is unlikely to ever be eliminated, the aim of PEP 3156 is to help reduce the unnecessary duplication between the asynchronous programming frameworks, as well as to provide improved asynchronous programming capabilities as part of the standard library, with an easier migration path to third party projects like Twisted and Tornado.
 This improved asynchronous infrastructure should also benefit greenlets-based synchronous-to-asynchronous adapters, as there should be a richer asynchronous ecosystem to draw from when implementing the networking side of frameworks like gevent (more on that below).

 Furthermore, Guido's PEP aims to take full advantage of the improved support added to the language for using generators as coroutines in PEP 342 and PEP 380, as well as aligning with the API for the OS level parallel execution techniques supported by the concurrent.futures standard library module added in PEP 3148.
-I've occasionally spoken of the changes to Python's generators over the years as a way to make writing Twisted code less painful, and see the new PEP as a natural continuation of that effort.
+I've occasionally spoken of the changes to Python's generators over the years as "a way to make writing Twisted code not suck", and see the new PEP as a natural continuation of that effort.

 Gevent and PEP 3156